-Residency determination is made as of the first day of the term of application.
+Residency determination is made as of day prior to the first day of the term of application.
 All documents needed to prove residency must be submitted prior to that date.

 The enrollment fee for California residents is set per state legislation.